uyuni-project/tetra/SPECIAL_CASES.md

 ## Failing builds

-If your build fails for whatever reason, abort it with `tetra finish --abort`. `tetra` will restore all project files as they were before build.
+If your build fails for whatever reason, abort it with `tetra finish abort`. `tetra` will restore all project files as they were before build.

 ## Manual changes to generated files